An infinite-dimensional phenomenon in finite-dimensional metric topology: Continuously controlled topology and cell-like maps of simply connected manifolds

 \begin{defn} A pair $(X,Y)$ is said to be \textit{locally 1-connected at $Y$} if for each $y \in Y$ and neighborhood $U$ of $y$ in $X$ there is a smaller neighborhood $V$ of $y$ in $X$ so that the inclusion-induced map $\pi_1(V-Y) \to \pi_1(U-Y)$ is zero.\end{defn}

-\begin{prop} Let $X$ be an open manifold of dimension $n\ge 5$ compactified by a compact corona $Y$ in such a way that the pair $(\bar X,Y)$ is locally 1-connected.
+\begin{prop} Let $X$ be a simply connected open manifold of dimension $n\ge 5$ compactified by a compact corona $Y$ in such a way that the pair $(\bar X,Y)$ is locally 1-connected.
 Then there is a surgery exact sequence

-which is natural with respect to compactification dominations.
-Here $\bar H_*(-;\bL)$ is reduced Steenrod $\bL$-homology. \end{prop} \begin{proof} This sequence can be obtained by adjusting the bounded surgery theory of \cite{FP} to a continuously controlled case.
-It is presented in \cite{Pe} in a form where the side terms are Ranincki-Wall $L$-groups of the continuously controlled additive category $\CB(\bar X,Y;\bZ)$.
-Theorem 2.4 of \cite{Pe} states that these terms are in fact the reduced Steenrod $\bL$-homology groups of the corona.
+which is natural with respect to maps between coronas, as above.
+Here $\bar H_*(-;\bL)$ is reduced Steenrod $\bL$-homology. \end{prop} \begin{proof} \mk\ni This sequence can be obtained by adjusting the bounded surgery theory of \cite{FP} to the continuously controlled case.
+It is presented in section 1 of \cite{Pe} in a form where the homology terms are Ranicki-Wall $L$-groups of the continuously controlled additive category $\CB(\bar X,Y;\bZ)$.
+Theorem 2.4 of \cite{Pe} states that these terms are in fact the reduced Steenrod $\bL$-homology groups of the corona. \mk\ni The naturality follows from the definition of the continuously controlled category . \end{proof}